IhateCreatingUserNames2/Cupcake/readme.md

-THIS READ ME IS DEPRECATED xD
+THIS READ ME IS DEPRECATED!
+Not much!
+Most of the Prompts are in Portuguese , SO RUN A TRANSLATOR FIRST.

-MAIN CUPCAKE FRAMEWORK FILE IS NARRATIVE_ENHANCED_CUPCAKE.PY
+MAIN CUPCAKE FRAMEWORK FILE IS ---->  NARRATIVE_ENHANCED_CUPCAKE.PY

+some files are deprecated, but they are here, for context. ask claude to separate them. maybe i will mark them later ... im lazy

 this read me was created by Claude, i added some minor stuff